-Furthermore, if you live in an idea known to have a history of police involvement or low prices, it may be worth investigating whether or a meth lab was present.
+Furthermore, if you live in an area known to have a history of police involvement or low prices, it may be worth investigating whether a meth lab was present.

-Researching the area, as well as asking local police and neighbours can be helpful to know who previous occupants where.
+Researching the area, as well as asking local police and neighbours can be helpful to know who previous occupants were.